All Episodes

 If I really wanted to torpedo McCain, I would endorse him.

-If I wanted a torpedo McCain, I would because that would send the independents and liberals, they're going to vote for him running away faster than anything.
+If I wanted to torpedo McCain, because that would send the independents and liberals, they're going to vote for him running away faster than anything.

 What people don't realize is I'm doing McCain the biggest favor could be done for him by staying out of this.